cocoon2wong/Project-Jocker/README.md

 ```

 ## Args Used

-Please specific your customized args when training or testing your model through the following way:
+Please specify your customized args when training or testing your model in the following way:

 ```bash
 python main.py --ARG_KEY1 ARG_VALUE2 --ARG_KEY2 ARG_VALUE2 --ARG_KEY3 ARG_VALUE3 ...